 In all seriousness, here are some scientific reasons you should drink coffee in moderation when at university: Firstly, it increases your fibre intake.
 That’s right a cup of brewed coffee represents a contribution of up to 1.8 grams of fiber of the recommended intake of 20 – 38 grams… not bad for a morning cure.

 Secondly, this reason is targeted at those students who drink alcohol like it’s water, drinking coffee is a good protection against cirrhosis of the liver.
 So you can drink knowing tomorrow’s cup of joe has you sorted Kind of.
 Of course, you could just cut down on the alcohol intake.
-But then that makes university less fun and worthwhile… sober conversation with your course mates is not as fun as it seems after slamming a few Jaegers.
+But then that makes university and studying less fun and worthwhile… sober conversation with your course mates is not as fun as it seems after slamming a few Jaegers.

 The third and final reason to drink coffee when at university is that it is more likely to reduce your risk of type 2 diabetes.
 As a university student your so called diet consists of pot noodles, 6 packs of anything that comes canned and living on liquid dinners… so diabetes is just one of many health risks students run foul of to name but a few.
-For those students who consume up to 6 or more cups of coffee a day had a 22% lower risk of diabetes.
+For those students who consume up to 6 or more cups of (black) coffee a day had a 22% lower risk of diabetes.
 Making those coffee shakes worthwhile.

 For most people, coffee can be a healthy part of their diet.
 It is fine to enjoy a couple of cups a day, unless you can’t control your consumption which brings us onto our next point;